ad8275-arch/bootcamp_aman_dhillon/project/README.md

 Relying solely on theoretical models can lead to systematic mispricing and missed trading opportunities.
 Traders and risk managers need a pricing tool that learns directly from market data to generate more accurate, empirical valuations.

 **Solution:**
 This project develops a **machine learning pipeline** to predict option prices using a rich set of engineered features.
-By training models like **Gradient Boosting** and **Recurrent Neural Networks (GRU)**, we can capture intricate market patterns that theoretical formulas cannot.
-The result will be a more accurate pricing model for improved trade execution, risk assessment, and alpha generation.
+By training models like **LSTM** and **Recurrent Neural Networks (GRU)**, we can capture intricate market patterns that theoretical formulas cannot.
+The result will be a more accurate pricing model for improved market pricing of options.

 ---